-In addition, we received FDA clearance for our trauma product, iFuse-TORQ, in the first quarter of 2021. iFuse-TORQ is a highly differentiated 3Dprinted threaded implant for pelvic trauma and minimally invasive sacroiliac joint fusion applications.
+In addition, we received FDA clearance for our trauma product, iFuse-TORQ, in the first quarter of 2021. iFuse-TORQ is a highly differentiated 3D-printed threaded implant for pelvic trauma and minimally invasive sacroiliac joint fusion applications.
 Relative to competitive trauma products, iFuse-TORQ is roughly two times stronger in bending and requires 10 times the rotational resistance, or torque, to insert due to its porosity and other design features.
 We believe that this rotational resistance gives surgeons confidence in the strength of mechanical fixation that iFuse-TORQ provides, and that the technological advancements incorporated into iFuse-TORQ represent a significant improvement compared to conventional trauma screws.
 Furthermore, iFuse-TORQ has a larger surface area for bone ingrowth than competitive trauma products and was specifically designed to allow for osteointegration.
 The addition of iFuse-TORQ to our product portfolio will allow us to serve a significant unmet need for patients with pelvic trauma, as well as sacroiliac joint dysfunction and degeneration.
 In June 2022, the FDA provided clearance for an additional indication to include acute, non-acute and non-traumatic fractures.
-Fractures covered in this clearance include pelvic fragility fractures, which are fractures related to low-energy traumatic events, and pelvic insufficiency fractures.
+Fractures covered in this clearance include pelvic fragility fractures, which are fractures related to low-energy traumatic events and pelvic insufficiency fractures.
+In September 2022, we received FDA clearance to promote the placement of iFuse-TORQ across the sacroiliac joint using our Bedrock technique, to augment the stability of a multi-level spinal fusion construct.

 We received FDA 510(k) premarket clearance for the iFuse-Bedrock Granite in May 2022.
 The iFuse-Bedrock Granite implant is a unique device designed to address the specific demands of adult deformity surgery by providing both sacroiliac joint fusion and sacropelvic fixation as a foundational element for segmental spinal fusion. iFuse-Bedrock Granite offers a differentiated implant option comprising a machined screw shank and an additively manufactured fusion sleeve.
-It is designed for both strength and biologic fixation with a porous surface, fenestrations or wholes through which bone can grow, and features for bone self-harvesting, and a robust deformity-specific tulip and set screw.
-This 510(k) clearance follows the earlier designation by the FDA of iFuse-Bedrock Granite as a Breakthrough Device and, most recently, a proposal by the Centers for Medicare and Medicaid Services, or CMS, for a New Technology Add-on Payment, or NTAP, both awards recognizing iFuse-Bedrock Granite as a new technology that can provide substantial clinical improvement over already available therapies.
+It is designed for both strength and biologic fixation with a porous surface, fenestrations or holes through which bone can grow, and features for bone self-harvesting, and a robust deformity-specific tulip and set screw.
+This 510(k) clearance follows the earlier designation by the FDA of iFuse-Bedrock Granite as a Breakthrough Device.
+In August 2022, the Centers for Medicare and Medicaid Services, or CMS, issued a final decision for a New Technology Add-on Payment, or NTAP, of up to \$9,828 dollars for eligible cases using iFuse-Bedrock Granite.
+The Breakthrough Device designation and NTAP award were based on the agencies recognizing iFuse-Bedrock Granite as a new technology that can provide substantial clinical improvement over already available therapies.